SAP/jenkins-library/documentation/docs/stages/introduction.md

 Afterwards the results of static checks & unit tests are published on the Jenkins.

-You find details about this stage on the page [**Central Build**](centralbuild.md).
+You find details about this stage on the page [**Build**](build.md).

 ### Additional Unit Tests

-In this stage additional unit-like tests are executed which should not run during the central build.
+In this stage additional unit-like tests are executed which should not run during the build.

 Currently, this stage holds the execution of a Karma runner which allows for